nus-cs2113-AY2223S1/ip/docs/README.md

 ### Add an Event: `event`

 Use this command to keep track of events you need to attend.
 If a date or date and time is specified in a clear format, then Duke will be able to understand it and display it in a more helpful form.
+See more at [understanding dates and times](#understanding-dates-and-times).

 Format: `event NAME /at DATETIME`